 When people refer you, they’re telling the world that they’re happy and satisfied with their experience.
 They trust you and find you credible.

-A March 2020 survey reveals a whopping 63% of marketers from across four countries (U.S., U.K., Canada, and Australia) report that word of mouth is their most valuable channel for attracting new clients.
+A 2020 survey reveals a whopping 63% of marketers from across four countries (U.S., U.K., Canada, and Australia) report that word of mouth is their most valuable channel for attracting new clients.
+And despite a lower 2021 figure (53%) likely caused by the pandemic, word of mouth is still local marketers’ most valuable channel for attracting new clients.